Celebrating our Pasifika Festivals of Aotearoa

-The national digital home for Pacific festivals, providing a national festival directory, professional development opportunities, sector resources, research, leadership initiatives, and pathways for collaboration.
+The national digital home for Pasifika festivals, providing a national festival directory, professional development opportunities, sector resources, research, leadership initiatives, and pathways for collaboration.

-Pasifika Festivals Aotearoa Incorporated Society (PFA Inc.) is a registered Charity and New Zealand’s first national peak body for Pacific festivals.
+Pasifika Festivals Aotearoa Inc. is a registered charity and New Zealand’s first national peak body for Pacific festivals.

-Grounded in Pacific values and led by the festival community, PFA Inc. invests in current and future festival leaders while celebrating the cultural, social and economic contribution Pacific festivals make to Aotearoa.
+We connect and strengthen more than 40 Pacific-led festivals across Aotearoa through collaboration, advocacy, research, professional development and shared resources.
+Grounded in Pacific values, we support current and future festival leaders while celebrating the cultural, social and economic contribution Pacific festivals make to our communities.

 Together, we are building a stronger, more connected and sustainable future for Pacific festivals.